 The padding Influence

-Pads are not only responsible for the seal, but also an essential part of the sound and resonance of the instrument.
+Pads are not only responsible for the seal, but are also an essential part of the sound and resonance of the instrument.
 Switching to a different type of pads changes the character and sound of the instrument enormously.

 Reliability and Lifespan